NutleyAS/AgileSoftwareDevelopment/README.md

 # AgileSoftwareDevelopment

-This repository contains code that was developed as part of the Agile Software Development module of the H.Dip in SOftware Development at GMIT.
+This repository contains code that was developed as part of the Agile Software Development module of the H.Dip in Software Development at GMIT.

 ## Project